Your Vision Correction Questions Answered

 If you have a residual refractive error and choose not to have an enhancement procedure, you may elect to wear contact lenses in four weeks.
 If you were a good contact lens wearer before LASIK, it is unlikely you will have problems afterward.

 The more nearsighted a patient is, the more tissue must be removed from the cornea in order to achieve the desired correction.
 Because we specialize in all-laser bladeless LASIK, we are able to perform the procedure with a minimal amount of tissue removal, typically much less than surgery performed with a blade.
 So there are patients who were previously not good candidates who can now safely have LASIK performed.
 However, some patients still do not have enough corneal tissue for LASIK, so other procedures, such as an ICL, may be a better choice.
-Lance Kugler, MD, performs the full array of available refractive procedures and can customize a treatment plan for each patient’s individual needs.
+Lance Kugler, MD, and Mike Stuntz, MD, both perform the full array of available refractive procedures and can customize a treatment plan for each patient’s individual needs.

 One of the common myths about LASIK surgery is that it causes people to need reading glasses.
 As people reach their early to mid-40s, regardless of whether they have LASIK, they develop difficulty focusing up close.
 So if a patient has LASIK when they are 25 years old, then they will still need reading glasses in their 40s just like everyone else.
 This does not mean that the LASIK stops working when they reach their 40s, as their distance vision is still excellent in their 40s.